openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    storage.
 Set the 'confirmed' field to execute this operation for the lvm backend.

-Add the LVM storage backend
+Add the LVM storage backend:

 ::